decretist/Dissertation/Chapter4/chapter4.md

 and r × f = C (1949).

 [^33]: In Digital Humanities courses, 1/N is typically presented *as* Zipf's law.
-The reductionist 1/N representation of the rank-frequency relationship is misleading insofar as it ignores scaling considerations, and elides the discrete rather than continuous nature of the variables representing rank and frequency.
+However, the reductionist 1/N representation of the rank-frequency relationship is misleading insofar as it ignores scaling considerations and elides the discrete rather than continuous nature of the variables representing rank and frequency.

 [^34]: "Hence the $ab^2 = k$ relationship is valid only for the